 263-3700-00L User Interface Engineering

-Of particular interest will be emerging input technologies to detect touch input and input techniques and devices for mixed and augmented reality systems as well as for gestural interaction.
 At the end of the course students should be able to understand and apply advanced hardware and software technologies to sense and interpret user input.
-Students will be able to develop systems that incorporate non-standard and emerging sensor and display technologies.
+Students will be able to develop systems that incorporate non-standard sensor and display technologies and will be able to apply data-driven algorithms in order to extract semantic meaning from raw sensor data.

 Specific topics include:

-* Input and output devices, sensing technologies (capacitive, resistive, force sensing etc).
+* Touch sensor technologies (capacitive, resistive, force sensing etc).

-The course will be assessed by a 2 hour written examination in English.
+The course will be assessed by a written Midterm and Final examination in English.
 No course materials or electronic devices can be used during the examination.
 Note that the examination will be based on the contents of the lectures, the associated reading materials and the exercises.